global-asp/asp-source/en/0256_my-first-pair-of-shoes.md

 with longing.

 ##
-My mother would say, “You will have many pairs in the future, just wait!”
+My mother would say, "You will have many pairs in the future, just wait!"
 Sometimes I did not believe her.
-“When is the future?”
+"When is the future?"
 I asked
 her one day.

 ##